 This blender is inadequate for almond butter.
 It makes a dry, chunky almond butter, with lots of unprocessed almonds left in the mix.
 It can also overheat while attempting to process almonds, making the motor body too hot to touch for over 30 minutes.

 The Vitamix Immersion Blender makes an acceptable smoothie.
 It makes a thick, airy smoothie, and the texture is slightly grainy as it doesn't fully process fibrous ingredients like kale.
 You may need to move it up and down to fully blend ingredients towards the bottom of the jar.
+If you want an immersion blender that does a better job of processing kale, check out the KitchenAid Variable Speed Corded Hand Blender.

 There are no additional jars.